progserega/osmbot/README.md

 # Use

-1) Set your options (username, server, path to utils, log path, bbox to process by bot and other - see osmbot.conf_example) to config file:
+1) Set your options (username, api-server url, path to utils, log path, bbox to process by bot and other - see osmbot.conf_example) to config file:

   cp osmbot.conf_example osmbot.conf